aflynn0213/FantasyPlayerEvaluation/ProjectionSystem/README.md

 # Deep Neural Network Projection System

-## Step 1: Player Performance Prediction with XGBoost
+## Step 1: Player wOBA within Same Season Prediction with XGBoost

 ### Objective
 This Python script aims to predict players' wOBA (weighted on-base average) using XGBoost, a gradient boosting algorithm.
 Leveraging same-season underlying player data, including BB%, K%, statcast data, batted ball metrics, and other plate discipline rates from the Fangraphs database, the model predicts players' wOBA for the given season based on the set of aforementioned features.